 Completion of a degree-granting program (MBA, MPH, PhD) and a specific activity or project related to their Path.
 This can be an assignment or thesis in the dual degree program, or completed during medical school.

-A Capstone for Impact project should reflect the student’s interest and passion for alleviating a burden in health, health care or health systems.
+A Capstone for Impact should reflect the student’s interest and passion for alleviating a burden in health, health care or health systems.

-Below, M4 Jasmyne Jackson shares her Capstone for Impact project in this video presentation directed by another UMMS student.
+Below, M4 Jasmyne Jackson shares her Capstone for Impact in this video presentation directed by another UMMS student.

 Impact Accelerator Opportunities

-If you develop an idea for your Capstone for Impact project during your first year of medical school, you may want to consider the Impact Accelerator for M1s.
+If you develop an idea for your Capstone for Impact during your first year of medical school, you may want to consider the Impact Accelerator for M1s.
 This opportunity is offered during the summer break between the Scientific Trunk and Clinical Trunk years.

 Current M1s apply in the spring with a 250-word proposal and brief letter of support from their Path of Excellence or Leadership adviser.
 Students who are working outside of these areas will have their proposal reviewed separately by committee.